 LUMINARY 2: Creator, Curator and Collector – Ways of Seeing

-Exploration of visual art practises from the perspectives of internationally renowned artist, Brenda Croft, who is also a curator and academic and established curator, museum director and now independent advisor, Kelly Gellatly.
+Exploration of visual art practices from the perspectives of internationally renowned artist, curator and academic, Brenda Croft, and established curator and independent advisor, Kelly Gellatly.
 This segment will provide tips on and insights into: exhibition viewings; development of creative projects; engagement with museums and other collections; biennial projects and more.

 “A true artist is not one who is inspired, but the one who inspire others”.
 Salvador Dali

 Kelly Gellatly is an experienced arts leader, advocate, curator and writer.
 She has curated more than 50 exhibitions of the work of leading Australian and international artists and has published extensively on contemporary art, Australian modernism and photographic practice.
 She was Director of the Ian Potter Museum of Art, University of Melbourne from 2013-2020; Curator of Contemporary Art at the National Gallery of Victoria, Melbourne from 2003-2013, and has held curatorial positions at Heide Museum of Modern Art, Melbourne and the National Gallery of Australia, Canberra.
 Kelly has contributed widely to the broader arts community throughout her career through her role on Boards and Advisory Committees, in the capacity of judge for a variety of prizes and awards, and as a guest speaker and lecturer.
 She is a Board member of the national philanthropic foundation Sheila.